salkuadrat/universe/README.md

 ### Live Maps Without AutoMoving

-The default behavior of Live Map will always move the center of the maps to user's current location.
+The default behavior of Live Map is always move the center of the maps to user's current location.

-If we want to go live (always searching for user's current location and show location indicator to that location), but don't want to move the center of the maps, we can set parameter moveWhenLive to false.
+If you want to go live (always searching for user's current location and show location indicator to that location), but don't want to move the center of the maps, you can set parameter moveWhenLive to false.

 ```dart
 U.GoogleMap(